-Smile Farms grows by developing agricultural campuses in partnership with non-profit organizations that serve developmentally delayed adult populations.
+Smile Farms grows by developing agricultural campuses in partnership with non-profit organizations that serve adults and children with disabilities.
 If you are interested in learning more about partnership opportunities, please check out our guidelines below

 1. ACCESS TO THE POPULATION

 Smile Farms' ideal partner is a non-profit organization that serves people with developmental disabilities.
 Our objective is to create paid work opportunities for individuals aging out of their traditional educational programs - typically at age 21+.
 Ultimately, our goal is to close the gap between education and employment for the developmentally disabled.
 We are seeking to partner with agencies whose missions align with ours.

 Examples of potential partners include but are not limited to:

 Vocational & Educational Programs